sindreeio/TDT4250Project/README.md

 ## Usage
 TODO: General usage

-For detailed description on how to use each bundle, check each bundles git directory.
+For a detailed description on how to use each bundle, check the bundles git directory.

 ## Roadmap
 We have no further plans for this school project.
 Until there are changes to our roadmap, this project will have no maintenance of the code as of 1.
 December 2020.